 The heart of the trait-based approach is its potential universality; the principle that a single set of parameters can describe organisms and ecosystems across time and place.
-An important test is therefore if the parameter sets that performed best at 580 CCE are suited for different oceanographic settings.
-Figure 10 showshows the result of 10,000 simulations with conditions mimicking Station ALOHA with quasi-random parameters from within the restricted parameter span defined for CCE.
+An important test is therefore if the parameter sets that performed best at CCE are suited for different oceanographic settings.
+Figure 10 shows the result of 10,000 simulations with conditions mimicking Station ALOHA with quasi-random parameters from within the restricted parameter span defined for CCE.
 The model reacts to the shift in oceanographic regime by lowering the overall autotrophic biomass.
-Most simulations only reach a biomass of 20 μ g C l-1 which is consistent with observations.
+Most simulations only reach a biomass of 20 μg C 1-1 which is consistent with observations.
 The biomass of the picoplanktonic size groups is lower than mean observation but generally within one standard deviation (Fig 10 a, c and see Fig. 2b for comparison).
-Both 585 nanoplanktonic size groups exhibit elevated biomass relative to observations, with the discrepancy being larger than that observed for the nanoplanktonic size groups in the CCE simulations (Fig 10b, c, compare with Fig 9b, c).
+Both nanoplanktonic size groups exhibit elevated biomass relative to observations, with the discrepancy being larger than that observed for the nanoplanktonic size groups in the CCE simulations (Fig 10b, c, compare with Fig 9b, c).
 The microautotrophic size group exhibits the poorest correlation with mean observations, displaying excessive biomass at low AC{bin} (< 9 μg C l-1) and variable, but lower biomass at AC{bin} above 9 μg C l-1.
-This pattern is inconsistent with the observed sigmoidal trend, although the biomass falls within the standard deviation of the observations (Fig 10e, compare with Fig. 590 2b).
+This pattern is inconsistent with the observed sigmoidal trend, although the biomass falls within the standard deviation of the observations (Fig 10e, compare with Fig. 2b).
 A comparison to the first-level random parameter simulation with 100,000 simulations within the full parameter space (not illustrated here but available in Supplement S7) show that restricting the parameters based on the solutions from CCE has removed a set of simulations that produced too large biomasses for all size categories at intermediate AC-bins.
-However, it also eliminates a set of simulations with better fitting biomass concentrations at low ACbio-bins.
-Figure 11 showshows a set of simulations from the first-level random parameter study that performs particularly well for Station ALOHA.
-In these 595 simulations, both pico- and nanoplankton follow the trend of the observations and exhibit the correct amount of biomass.
+However, it also eliminates a set of simulations with better fitting biomass concentrations at low AC{bio}-bins.
+Figure 11 shows a set of simulations from the first-level random parameter study that performs particularly well for Station ALOHA.
+In these simulations, both pico- and nanoplankton follow the trend of the observations and exhibit the correct amount of biomass.
 Interestingly, most of the parameters for these four simulations fully overlap with parameter for the best solutions at CCE (Fig. 7).
-While some parameters such as aF and α{max} only partly overlap, tare he only parameters only significantly diffethat significantly rent differs between the two sites are from the parameter for the best solutions at CCE by having higher γ_2 , cF that both have higher value at Station ALOHA than CCE. and partly aF values (Fig. 7).
-The parameter γ_2 controls the 600 fraction of dead matter directly remineralizer back to nutrients and it areis thereby an important parameter in controlling the amount of osmotrophy for the smallest planktonic size group. cF and aF are two important components of the rate of phagotrophy.
-It is noteworthy that the parameters for successful solutions at the two different sites exhibit parameter trends in many cases correlate; for both stations, the successful simulations have relatively high $\alpha{L_1} \alpha{max}$, $\rho{C:N_1} \epsilon_L$, a{-5a} , and low ε_F .
+While some parameters such as aF and α{max} only partly overlap, the only parameters that significantly differs between the two sites are γ_2 , cF that both have higher value at Station ALOHA than CCE.
+The parameter γ_2 controls the fraction of dead matter directly remineralizer back to nutrients and it is thereby an important parameter in controlling the amount of osmotrophy for the smallest planktonic size group. cF and aF are two important components of the rate of phagotrophy.
+It is noteworthy that the parameters for successful solutions at the two different sites exhibit parameter trends in many cases correlate; for both stations, the successful simulations have relatively high α_L , α{max} , $\rho{C:N}$, ε_L , a and low ε_F .